lucasrla/remarks/README.md

 - Please note that the `SVG` image file includes only the annotations, not the original PDF content.

+# Compatibility and dependencies

+Because `remarks` depends only on [PyMuPDF](https://github.com/pymupdf/PyMuPDF) and [Shapely](https://github.com/Toblerity/Shapely), there is no need to install `imagemagick`, `opencv`, or any additional image library.
+Both PyMuPDF and Shapely have pre-built wheels [[1](https://pypi.org/project/PyMuPDF/1.18.4/#files), [2](https://pypi.org/project/Shapely/1.7.1/#files)] for several platforms (macOS, Linux, Windows) and recent Python versions, so their installation should be easy and smooth for most setups.

+I use `remarks` with a [reMarkable 1](https://remarkable.com/store/remarkable) tablet running software version `2.4.1.30` on macOS Catalina (`10.15.x`) with CPython `3.8.x`.
+I don't have other machines to test it thoroughly, but I expect `remarks` to work just fine in all the common setups, including with [remarkable 2](https://remarkable.com/store/remarkable-2/).

+Help me keep track of `remarks` compatibility across different setups:

+- If it is working well for you, [please make a quick comment in this discussion thread mentioning your setup](https://github.com/lucasrla/remarks/discussions/8)
+-  If you ran into any problems, do [raise an issue](https://github.com/lucasrla/remarks/issues/new/choose)

+If [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF) is available on your computer, `remarks` may (optionally) use it to OCR PDFs before extracting their highlighted text.

 # Setup

-Although I expect `remarks` to be easy to install and use on Linux and Windows, so far it has been used only on a macOS Catalina computer and a ([1st generation](https://remarkable.com/store/remarkable)) reMarkable tablet with software versions `2.2.0.48`, `2.3.0.16`, and `2.4.1.30`.

-Because `remarks` depends only on [PyMuPDF](https://github.com/pymupdf/PyMuPDF), [Shapely](https://github.com/Toblerity/Shapely), and Python 3.8+, there is no need to install `imagemagick`, `opencv`, or any additional image library.
-If [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF) is available on your computer, `remarks` may (optionally) use it.
+To get `remarks` up and running on your local machine, follow the instructions below:

 ## 1. Copy files from the `xochitl` directory to your computer